snimishgoa/Session7Assignment1/README.md

 3. Create a button and attach an event handler to it.
 When you click that button the title should appear.
 HTML page should display the value that has been changed in text box in the title.

+## Output
+Check the Screenshot_output.PNG to see the running output.